-- Conserving wetlands, watercourses, riparian and environmentally sensitive areas; and - Implementing best management practices to minimize and mitigate the impacts of future development.
+- · Conserving wetlands, watercourses, riparian and environmentally sensitive areas; and - Implementing best management practices to minimize and mitigate the impacts of future development.

 To expedite the review process, we are happy to facilitate a discussion with you and your consultant Urban Systems, as appropriate.
-We are available immediately or early next week at your convenience.
+We are available immediately at your convenience.